kool-dev/kool/docs/4-Commands/9-kool-logs.md

 ```
   -h, --help    help for logs
   -f, --follow  Follow log output
-  -t, --tail    Number of lines to show from the end of the logs for each container
+  -t, --tail    Number of lines to show from the end of the logs for each container.
+For value equal to 0, all lines will be shown. (default 25)
 ```

 ### SEE ALSO